tbrunsch/Marple/README.md

 ## Evaluation Settings

-The evaluation settings dialog consists of for tabs:
+The evaluation settings dialog consists of three tabs:

   1. General Settings
   1. Variables
   1. Imports
-  1. Custom Hierarchy

 In the "General Settings" tab you can specify the minimum access modifier fields and methods must have in order to be accessible in expressions.
 Additionally, you can specify the [evaluation mode](#evaluation-modes):